 The Company is authorized to pursue business activities permitted by applicable laws and regulations, which may include the acquisition of banking and financial services companies.
 See "Supervision and Regulation - Holding Company Regulation" for a discussion of the activities that are permitted for savings and loan holding companies.
-We currently have no understandings or agreements to acquire other financial institutions, although we may determine to do so in the future.
 We may also borrow funds for reinvestment in Eureka Homestead.